-The Thule Yepp Maxi is a rear placement bike seat that attaches easily to the seat post.
-The seat portion of this product is a soft, flexible material that is somewhat squishy for comfort and bendable for resistance to braking should it hit the ground.
-We like the bright color, simple attachment, anti-theft locking, and features for comfort not found in all of the competition.
-This seat is high-quality and has a longer shelf life than most with a broader weight range for passengers.
-It has variable seat placement and recline adjustment.
+The Thule Yepp Maxi is a bike seat that attaches to the rear of the bike seat, attaching easily to the seat post.
+This option's seating area is a soft, flexible material that is soft and squishy for comfort and bendable to resist breaking on impact.
+We like the bright color, simple attachment, anti-theft locking, and comfort features not included with all competitors.
+This seat is high-quality and has a longer life than most competitors, with a broader passenger weight range.
+It also has variable seat placement and an adjustable recline for added comfort.

-This seat is more expensive than the majority of the competition we tested.
-However, we feel the longevity of the product and the quality can justify the price if you plan to use it frequently.
-We believe this is an excellent choice for families who frequent bike use and plan to have regular outdoor adventures with their children on bike back.
+This product is more expensive than the majority of the competition in this review.
+However, we feel the seat's longevity and quality justify the price if you plan to use it frequently and your budget allows.
+We believe this is an excellent choice for families who frequent bike use and plan to have regular outdoor adventures with their children on a bike.

 The padding on this seat can retain rainwater making for a wet seat if you encounter incremental weather.
-Also, it is slightly more challenging to put the mount on the bike, though attaching the seat to the mount is easy enough.
+It is also slightly more challenging to put the mount on the bike, though attaching the seat to the mount is easy enough.
 It also doesn't lock to the bike, so theft could happen depending on where and how you plan to use it.
 Overall, we think this seat is a good one, especially for the price.
-For families on a budget, it might be easy to overlook the few downsides it brings with it.
+It might be easy for families on a budget to overlook the few downsides it brings with it.

 The economical iBert Safe-T-Seat is a budget-friendly option designed with little ones in mind.
 We like the contoured full-body design and think the spinning steering wheel is almost as fun as our kid testers think it is.
 This seat comes with an adjustable harness and stirrups with a thin pad for comfort.

-The Hamax Caress is a nice quality rear seat option with an easy attachment method and features for comfort.
-This rear seat is reclinable, which is unique in our lineup of options, and it has easy one-handed adjustments overall.
+The Hamax Caress is a nice quality rear seat option with an easy attachment method and comfort features.
+This rear seat is reclinable, unique in our lineup of options, and has easy one-handed adjustments overall.
 We like that this seat has some padding, suspension, and adjustable seat placement.
 It can also lock in place to prevent theft.